Media release: 15 December 2012

 “We’re more aware now that there is going to be an increasingly hard future ahead of us, and that we need to band together, with the many ages involved, to find creative solutions … rather than brushing things under the rug”.

 Amongst key messages contained in the youth statement on New Zealand’s financial outlook was a call for better engagement with young New Zealanders of all backgrounds, via online platforms and new technologies rather than just traditional media.

 The statement signalled young peoples’ willingness to make trade-offs associated with hard economic decisions.
-It also pointed to the “window of opportunity” New Zealand has to respond pre-emptively to demographic changes and rising health costs.
+It also pointed to the fast disappearing “window of opportunity” within which New Zealand has to respond pre-emptively to demographic changes and rising health costs.

 It was agreed that although spending may be more fiscally constrained in the future, young people are seeking active investment in smart, more visionary long-term options – including lowering unemployment, supporting innovation and entrepreneurship, and provision of affordable tertiary education that balances learning and critical thinking with relevant skills for a changing job market.